oracle-devrel/chris-blogs/HowTo/PiCamera/PiCamera.md

   sudo reboot
   ```

-1. Setup the camera.
+1. Setup the camera for H.264.
 Run the command:
   ```
   sudo pico /boot/config.txt
   ```